Tonku/Airport/README.md

 # AirPorts

-* The swift 3.0 project is built as per the requirements, an additional search feature included.
+* The swift 3.0 project allow downloading list of Airports and store locally with search feature.
 * The application uses functional reactive programming using RxSwift
 * The data persistence is done using realm
 * The app uses auto layout and manual layout